 Sew in place 1/4″ from the raw edge with a zig-zag stitch or overlock/serger.

 Now fold the band in half width ways with wrong sides together.
 The right side of the fabric should be facing out.
 Line up the raw edges and match the seam and notches.

 There are 4 spots to note/mark with pins – the seam, and 4 notch points along the neckband.

-Place your garment body in front of you right side out, so the right side of the fabric is facing you.
+Place your garment body in front of your right side out, so the right side of the fabric is facing you.

 Start pinning the band to the neckline, with right sides together.
 Line up the seam on the neckband with the left shoulder seam.
 The notch on the opposite end is to be lined up with the right shoulder seam.
-And the other two notches are for center front and center back of the neckline.
+And the other two notches are for centre front and centre back of the neckline.

 The band will be slightly smaller than the neckline.
 So slightly stretch it to line it up with the rest of the neckline, and continue pinning in place around the entire length.